ExaFEL/exafel_project/kpp_eval/README.md

 Precision of intensities modeling has been proposed to utilise a difference between "odd" and "even" half-sets of intensities refined by diffBragg.
-Since stage 2 can produce an `.mtz` file, this can be easily done by calling stage 2 refinement of half-datasets followed by a script which calculates a cross-correlation coefficient between two such files, called here `evaluate_cc12.py`.
+Since stage 2 can produce an `.mtz` file, this can be easily done by calling stage 2 refinement of half-datasets followed by a script that calculates a cross-correlation coefficient between two such files, called here `evaluate_cc12.py`.
 The python script can be called directly, by providing mtz paths as arguments, or by calling a modified shell script: